-Areopagus Volume LXXXVIWelcome one and all to the eighty sixth volume of the Areopagus.
+Welcome one and all to the eighty sixth volume of the Areopagus.
 We begin with a message from my patrons at Write of Passage.
 They have launched a rather exciting newsletter called Writing Examples.
 If you enjoy the Areopagus then you shall certainly enjoy Writing Examples also.
-Here is how they describe it: One way to become a better communicator is by learning from the greats.
-Or, in David Perell's words, to “imitate, then innovate.”
+Here is how they describe it:

 Every Wednesday, we focus on one exceptional piece of writing — be it a pop lyric, a rousing speech, a banger Tweet, a passage from classic literature, or a famous punchline — and we break it down so you can demystify great writing and learn to emulate it.